 However, the past few years have changed a lot in the TV headphone market, and the release of Bluetooth 5.0 saw improvements in both range and latency.
 As it stands, we still recommend RF technology, but there are now a few good wireless Bluetooth headphones for TV on the market.

 What we’re most excited about for this space, though, is the upcoming introduction of LE Audio, which is apparently arriving quite soon!
 We expect to see the entire wireless TV headphones market change once this technology is added to new audio products.
 The biggest benefit to LE Audio is the better latency performance.
 We may well see RF technology slowly start to get replaced by faster Bluetooth-driven technology.

 Acceptable Audio Levels to Protect Your Hearing

 If you have good hearing, you want to keep it that way.
-Listening to headphones at excessive levels and for an extended period of time can cause permanent hearing loss.
-Stony Brook School of Medicine released an article on how to look after your ears – here are some of their guidelines:
+Listening to headphones at excessive levels and for an extended period can cause permanent hearing loss.
+The CDC has a great resource on how to look after your ears – here are some of their guidelines:

 An acceptable or safe audio level is no more than 85dB.
 This is typically around 60% volume but will vary from headphone to headphone.
 If you need to listen to anything above this level just to hear clearly, you should probably get your hearing checked.

 Further to these audio levels, any bass or treble boost will cause hearing loss at that frequency.
 So in time, you could start to lose your hearing in a specific frequency range.
 Almost everyone loses some of the high frequencies as we get older.
 This makes it difficult to hear the intelligibility of dialogue especially.
-This is why you might find yourself purchasing a TV headphone later in life to hear the TV properly.
+This is why you might purchase TV headphones later in life to hear the TV properly.